Ricardosgeral/relier/README.md

 |![turbcalib](Media/images/CalibTurb/calibCup1.PNG) | ![turbcalib](Media/images/CalibTurb/calibCup2.PNG)|
 |---|---|

-**Procedure typically used**
+**Procedure/Steps**

+The steps and best practices to achieve a consistent calibration curve for the turbidity sensor are here presented.
+Below are some photos taken during the calibration for the finer fraction of a coarse soil (passing sieve #60, aperture of 6.3 mm)

+|![turbcalib](Media/images/CalibTurb/calib1.jpg) |![turbcalib](Media/images/CalibTurb/calib2.jpg) |
+|---|---|
+|![turbcalib](Media/images/CalibTurb/calib3.jpg) |![turbcalib](Media/images/CalibTurb/calib4.jpg)|

+These are the main steps:
-1. Place 500g of water in a beaker.
+1. Place a know quantity of water (e.g. 500 ml) inside a beaker.
 2. Place the beaker over a portable magnetic stirrer.
-Turn it on so that water is agitated, but without forming a visible vortex.
+Turn it on, and regulate it in a way that the water is agitated, but without forming a visible vortex.
 3. Place the calibration cup (with the sensor) floating in the water.
-Ensure that the probe (emitter and receiver) are submersed, and there is no air bubbles between them.
 4. Connect the turbidity sensor to Channel 4 in the acquisition box, and start the system (connect the RPi to the power supply).
-5. Navigate to ***Set sensors*** page

-#### Additional notes to improve calibration accuracy

-and the analog# value should be registered manually using [*Set sensor*](https://github.com/Ricardosgeral/relier/blob/master/README.md#set-sensors-page) page, or automatically using [*Sensors data record*](https://github.com/Ricardosgeral/relier/blob/master/README.md#sensors-data-record-page) page.
-For each step, it is recommended to do an average of the recorded values.
-.
-For that, the beaker can be placed on .

-|![turbcalib](Media/images/CalibTurb/calib1.jpg) |![turbcalib](Media/images/CalibTurb/calib2.jpg) |
-|---|---|
-|![turbcalib](Media/images/CalibTurb/calib3.jpg) |![turbcalib](Media/images/CalibTurb/calib4.jpg)|
+5. Register ***analog#*** of this channel.
+The register of this values can be done:
+    + *Manually* - Navigate to [*Set sensor*](https://github.com/Ricardosgeral/relier/blob/master/README.md#set-sensors-page) page,
+and register the values shown in the turbidity section;
+    + *Automatically* - Navigate to [*Sensors data record*](https://github.com/Ricardosgeral/relier/blob/master/README.md#sensors-data-record-page) page,
+and the ***analog#*** values are recorded to the adequate file (see [Data collection](https://github.com/Ricardosgeral/relier/blob/master/README.md#7-data-collection) section).
+6. Add a known mass of the selected soil (e.g. 0.1 grams) to the stirring water.
+Wait a fee seconds, and then register the new ***analog#*** values, which are expected to be smaller than those before adding the amount of soil.
+Calculate the turbidity in grams/liter, dividing the cumulative mass of the soil by the total amount of water (e.g. 0.1 grams/0.5 liters = 0.2 l/g).
+7. Repeat step 6 until the entire range of possible turbidity's is tested.
+As reference, it is considered that calibration process is finished when analog# is below 1000.
+8. Modify the file *calibturb.txt* with the pairs of *analog#* versus *turbidity* obtained.
+This procedure is indicated next.

+### *calibturb.txt* file

 The file *calibturb.txt* allows to define a calibration curve for the turbidity analog sensor.
 For that, open a terminal and run the command: